ionic-team/capacitor/README.md

 Capacitor is being designed by the Ionic Framework team as an eventual alternative to Cordova, though backwards compatibility with Cordova plugins is a priority and is actively being worked on.
 Capacitor can be used without Ionic Framework, but soon it'll become a core part of the Ionic developer experience.

 Capacitor also comes with a Plugin API for building native plugins.
 On iOS, first-class Swift support is available, and much of the iOS Capacitor runtime is written in Swift.
 Plugins may also be written in Objective-C. On Android, support for writing plugins with Java and Kotlin is supported.

-Capacitor is still a work in progress and is not quite ready for use.
-Stay tuned for a public release in early 2018.

 ## Roadmap